Gorp900/Discord-TCG/README.md

+# ** CCG in Python Discord Bot **
+This is a modified bot thats designed to run a collectable card game within discord.
+It's based heavily on NoNameSpecified'd Unbelievaboat-python-bot (https://github.com/NoNameSpecified/UnbelievaBoat-Python-Bot)
+Many thanks to NoNameSpecified for creating a basic python implementation of Unbeleivaboat.

+## WIP
+This bot is still a work in progress.
+The general goal was to take something like UNB, and edit it to have a collection of trading cards as items instead. these cards would have references to an actual image file to represent them, and over time, users in discord can earn coins to buy booster packs.

+### Origional Unb-python README is below:

 # **UnbelievaBoat-like Discord Bot in python**
 ### For questions about the bot and how to set it up: ask me on Discord at *<kendrik2.0>*